-The Canyon Creek Battlefield and Highway Pullout is located on Buffalo Trail Road 8 miles north of Laurel, Montana.
+The Canyon Creek Battlefield and Interpretive Site is located on Buffalo Trail Road 8 miles north of Laurel, Montana.

 Driving to Canyon Creek

-Public transportation is not available; however, car rentals may be available in each of the nearby communities with airports and bus stations.
+Public transportation is not available.
+Car rentals may be available in Billings.

 Things to Do at Canyon Creek